On a Microlocal Version of Young's Product Theorem: Introduction

 \begin{theorem} Let $f,g\in\mathcal{D}^\prime(\mathbb{R}^d)$.
 Suppose that, for any $x\in \operatorname{singsupp}(f)\cap\operatorname{singsupp}(g)$, $\exists\,\varphi_f, \varphi_g \in\mathcal{D}(\mathbb{R}^d)$, with $\varphi_f(x)\neq0$ and $\varphi_g(x)\neq0$, such that $\varphi_ff\in \mathcal{C}_{c}^\alpha(\mathbb{R}^d)$ and $\varphi_gg\in \mathcal{C}_{c}^\beta(\mathbb{R}^d)$ with $\alpha>0$ and $\beta < 0$ such that

 Then there exists a canonical product $f \cdot g \in \mathcal{D}^\prime(\mathbb{R}^d)$. \end{theorem}

-Subsequently we are able to further refine this statement, though restricting our attention to H\"older spaces.
+Subsequently we are able to further refine this statement through restricting our attention to H\"older spaces.
 In particular we prove that, when existent, the product between two distributions is a continuous map.

 \begin{theorem} Let $f \in \mathcal{C}_{\mathrm{loc}}^\alpha(\mathbb{R}^d)$ and $g \in \mathcal{C}_{\mathrm{loc}}^\beta(\mathbb{R}^d)$ with $\alpha > 0$ and $\beta < 0$.
 If $\text{singsupp}(f) \cap \text{singsupp}(g) \neq \emptyset$ and